Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Current Understanding

 Using this prescription, we can calculate the effective absorption and scattering opacities as a function of the covering fraction of the clumps.
 Figure~\ref{fig:opac} shows the effective absorption and scattering opacities under this formalism as a function of the clump covering fraction.
 Although the effective absorption cross section does not increase until the clump covering fraction is large, the effective scattering term quickly approaches the value of the clump opacity.
 This scattering term can drastically lower the propagation speed of the radiation.
+It also provides a means to capture the angular redistribution from the clumps.